UndernetIRC/undernet-development-env/README.md

    authenticate with `x@channels.undernet.org`?

 A: This is a burst connection mechanism in GNUworld which happen when it links to its hub.
    Just wait for it to complete and try again.
+Or you can change the setting `login_delay` in `etc/gnuworld/cservice.conf`, it's currently set to 5 seconds.